Wolfgang Clemen

 Wolfgang Clemen (9 March 1909 in Bonn, Germany – 16 March 1990 in Bad Endorf, Bavaria, Germany) was an eminent German literary scholar who helped reestablish English Studies in Germany after World War II.
 His father, Paul Clemen, was a well-known art historian.

 Biography/Career

-Clemen studied from 1928 to 1934 at the Universities of Heidelberg, Freiburg, Berlin, München, Bonn and Cambridge.
+Clemen studied from 1928 to 1934 at Heidelberg University, the University of Freiburg, the Friedrich Wilhelm University of Berlin, the Ludwig-Maximilians-Universität München, the University of Bonn, and the University of Cambridge.
 Among his academic teachers were Ernst Robert Curtius, Carl Vossler, and Hugo Friedrich.
 He received his doctorate in 1936 with a doctoral dissertation on Shakespeare’s images, and his post-doctoral degree (Habilitation) with a study of Geoffrey Chaucer.
-After a short period as Lecturer for literary history at the University of Cologne, he moved to the University of Kiel.
-From 1946 until 1974, he was chair of English at the University of Munich.
-In 1953, he was Visiting Professor at Columbia University; in 1964, Visiting Professor at the University of Bristol.
+After a short period as Lecturer for literary history at the University of Cologne, he moved to Kiel University.
+From 1946 until 1974, he was chair of English at the Ludwig-Maximilians-Universität München.
+In 1953, he was Visiting Professor at Columbia University; in 1964, he was Visiting Professor at the University of Bristol.

 In 1964, Clemen founded the Munich Shakespeare Library, one of the major collections of scholarship on William Shakespeare outside Britain.